Introduction:

 The rough waters of the Drake Passage are caused by:

-- Strong winds: The Roaring Forties and Furious Fifties generate strong gales.
+2. Powerful Winds: The Roaring Forties and Furious Fifties

 Choosing the Right Cruise